Fear of retirement boredom is a serious problem for many men. In fact, a number of them will delay retirement for fear of boredom.

 Retired men often complain of waking up in the morning dreading another day of retirement boredom.

 This may be a cry for help.
-If not corrected, it can cause unpleasant negative side effects such as anxiety and lethargy.
+If not corrected, it can result in unpleasant side effects such as anxiety and lethargy.

 Retirement boredom can also lead to destructive behaviors such as alcohol abuse.